sumayyashajahan/bank_loan-report-analysis/README.md

 # 📊 Bank Loan Data Analysis Report

 This project presents a comprehensive analysis of loan application data using **SQL queries executed in Microsoft SQL Server (MSSQL)**.
 The objective is to extract business insights from loan data, covering key performance indicators (KPIs), loan performance trends, regional analysis, and borrower segmentation.
+An **Excel Dashboard** was created to visualize the same insights.
+Various Excel visual elements such as Slicers, Bar Charts, Donut Charts, Line Charts, Tree Maps, and Maps were used for dynamic analysis and presentation of results.

 ---